bitovi/bitops/docs/examples/bitops2-terraform-blog/README.md

 Welcome to Bitops!
 This serves as a starting point for deploying your application to the cloud.

-This repo can be run as is with

-See our blog post [Getting started with BitOps v2.0 - Terraform](https://bitovi.com/blog) on how this is used
+See our blog post [Getting started with BitOps v2.0 - Terraform](https://www.bitovi.com/blog/getting-started-with-bitops-v2-terraform) on how this is used

 ```
 docker run --rm \